devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-AdvancedLabs/APIM-4.2.0-Advanced-Lab04_Deploy-APIM-on-Docker/step2/step2.md

     `docker-compose up --build`{{execute}}

-    > Incase if you face a problem similar to below error, please run the `docker-compose up` command again.
+    Incase if you face a problem while starting the APIM container, please try stop (Ctrl+c) and starting the setup using `docker-compose up` command again.

-    > ```
+    ```
-    > ERROR: for api-manager  Container "52a853fd6e12" is unhealthy.
+    ERROR: for api-manager  Container "xxxxxxxxxxx" is unhealthy.
-    > ERROR: Encountered errors while bringing up the project.
+    ERROR: Encountered errors while bringing up the project.
-    > ```
+    ```

 Once all the containers are up, continue to the next section.